-The research group of Dr. Larry R. Dalton in the Department of Chemistry at the University of Washington seeks an outstanding postdoctoral associate to participate in the development of organic nonlinear optical materials.
-The position requires demonstrated expertise in synthesis and physicochemical characterization of conjugated organic molecules.
+The research group of Emeritus Professor Larry R. Dalton in the Department of Chemistry at the University of Washington seeks an outstanding synthetic postdoctoral research associate to participate in the development of organic nonlinear optical materials.
+The position requires demonstrated expertise in organic synthesis and chemical and physical characterization of conjugated organic molecules.
 The lab is well equipped with state-of-the-art facilities for synthesis, analytical characterization, and device fabrication and testing; moreover the postdoctoral associate will have access to the core research facilities of the Chemistry Department, the Molecular Engineering and Sciences Institute, and the Washington Nanofabrication Facility at the University of Washington.
 Applicants must have a Ph.D. in Chemistry, Materials Science, Chemical Engineering, or a related discipline.
 The successful candidate is expected to have excellent communication skills, strong publication record, as well as creativity and independence to solve problems and conduct research with minimum supervision.

-Desired start date is in August, 2016 or soon thereafter based on the needs of the applicant.
-The duration of employment is 12-15 months.
+Desired start date for the postdoc position is in January 2019 or soon thereafter based on the needs of the applicant.
+The duration of employment is 9-12 months.

 Review of applications will begin immediately and will be considered on a rolling basis.
 To apply, please send email to EOoptic@uw.edu.
 To be considered, all applicants must submit a cover letter (with expected date of availability), a curriculum vitae with full publication list, names and email addresses of at least two references.
-Each reference will be contacted to upload their reference letter.
+Please visit our website at http://depts.washington.edu/eooptic/ for more information.